EntropicEffect/UMD_DC_2021_Team29/README.md

 - Calculated the same rides that originated off campus and terminated on campus
 - The data for each is stored in its respective csv file.

+Visualization:
+  - Can load up College Park map from GIS provider and draw the polygon bounding box for UMD.
+  - Calculated heatmap intensity for the number of times a particular location was pinged.
+Cannot yet overlay this on GIS provided map